-Read NowThe theme for the 6th issue, AJLA:06, is 'Community design: towards sustainable urban and rural communities in Africa', planned for September 2023.
-Authors are invited to submit abstracts by 11 August 2023, and full articles by 21 September 2023.
+Read NowThe theme for the 6th issue, AJLA 06, is 'Community Design: towards sustainable urban and rural communities in Africa'.

 Read NowFood security is a pressing issue on the African continent, and one in which landscape architects, and related disciplines, can play a significant role.